Skip to main content

 Time in force

-Stop trigger reference price
+Stop trigger reference

 Margin mode

-• Cross - all account collateral defends every cross position.
-Further liquidation prices, but worst case is the entire account.
+• Cross — all account collateral defends every cross position.

-• Limit + post-only on entries you can be patient with.
+• Limit + post-only on patient entries.

 • Mark-price triggers on stops.